MAGA VP (MVP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MAGA VP Historical Price

-According to the latest data gathered on MAGA VP live price page, the current price of MAGA VP is 0.00316631USD.
-The circulating supply of MAGA VP(MVP) is 44.59M MVP , giving it a market capitalization of $141.12K.
+According to the latest data gathered on MAGA VP live price page, the current price of MAGA VP is 0.00347643USD.
+The circulating supply of MAGA VP(MVP) is 44.59M MVP , giving it a market capitalization of $154.08K.

 The MAGA VP Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MVP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.